flyteorg/flyte/rsts/concepts/catalog.rst

 When caching an execution, Flyte propeller will:

-1. Create a dataset for the task
+1. Create a dataset for the task.
-2. Create an artifact that represents the execution, along with the artifact data that represents the execution output
+2. Create an artifact that represents the execution, along with the artifact data that represents the execution output.
-3. Tag the artifact with a unique hash of the input values
+3. Tag the artifact with a unique hash of the input values.

-When checking to see if the task execution is memoized Flyte Propeller will:
+When checking to see if the task execution is memoized, Flyte Propeller will:

-1. Compute the tag by computing the hash of the input
+1. Compute the tag by computing the hash of the input.
-2. Check if a tagged artifact exists with that hash
+2. Check if a tagged artifact exists with that hash.

     a.
-If it does we have a cache hit and Propeller can skip the task execution.
+If it does, we have a cache hit and the Propeller can skip the task execution.
     b.
 If an artifact is not associated with the tag, Flyte Propeller needs to run the task.